0230Z-0319Z Nov 11, Submit Measurements by 0200Z, Nov 14 (QST Announcement)

 0319Z End of 80m run

-If the frequency is busy for either run, please standby and the FMT will start as soon as practical.
+If the frequency is busy for a run, please standby and the FMT will start as soon as practical.

 You don't have to use special lab equipment to enter the FMT.
 Modern HF transceivers can make frequency measurements quite accurately.
 SDR transceivers and PC software can make precise measurements of signal frequency.